 Sometimes life's journey finds us standing at a crossroads without direction.
 Let me help you find the way ahead!

-This acceptance, honesty and understanding allows you to delve deeper into yourself, where you can ask yourself: “If this counsellor can accept me, why can’t I?”
+This acceptance, honesty and understanding allow you to delve deeper into yourself, where you can ask yourself: “If this counsellor can accept me, why can’t I?”

-The ultimate goal of therapy is therefore self-acceptance where you can experience life to the full.
+The ultimate goal of therapy is self-acceptance so you can experience life to the full.

 Berne (1966) says "we can heal the past in the present in order to assure the future."

 As an integrative counsellor, I am afforded the flexibility to tailor therapy to client needs.
 This is a fluid process of identifying and understanding these needs, reflection upon best fit theoretical application and evaluation.

 With this in mind, I will ask you initially;

 “What is it that you want from therapy?
 What is the goal?”